ilikui/NotesBook/content/Archive/Read/layout.md

 See [a list of all the components](component.md) for all available components along with their configuration options.
 Additionally, Quartz provides several built-in higher-order components for layout composition - see [[layout-components]] for more details.

-You can also checkout the guide on [[creating components]] if you're interested in further customizing the behaviour of Quartz.
+You can also checkout the guide on [[方法论]] if you're interested in further customizing the behaviour of Quartz.

 ### Layout breakpoints